Teardrops (Bring Me the Horizon song): Composition and lyrics

-"Teardrops" has been described by critics as a nu metal, metalcore, hard rock, alternative rock, and an emo song.
+"Teardrops" has been described by critics as nu metal, metalcore, hard rock, alternative rock, emo, and pop.
 It was written by the band's lead vocalist Oliver Sykes and keyboardist Jordan Fish.
 The song talks about kids growing up in today's age with tech addiction being commonplace and the problems of it.
 It also talks about depression and anxiety.
 The music video represents Sykes’ struggles with his mental health and drug abuse, but he overpassed it because of his bandmates.
 According to an interview with NME, the song is Sykes' personal favourite on Post Human: Survival Horror.
 During the production of "Teardrops", Sykes tried to convince Fish to incorporate elephant trumpet noises into the song.
 Initially done as a joke, Sykes and Fish opted to sneak the sound into the song and heavily pitched and played with the reverb to disguise the obvious noises to fit in with the rest of the song, it first notably happens at around 10 seconds into the song.

-Musically, "Teardrops" sets inspiration from the typical nu-metal genre and the song is compared by music critics mostly to old Linkin Park's sound.
-It was also noted that the chord progression of "Teardrops" took inspiration from the aforementioned band's "Somewhere I Belong" on Linkin Park's Meteora that was released in 2003.
+"Teardrops" is heavily inspired by nu metal with most critics comparing the song to Linkin Park's older sound.
+It was also noted that the song's chord progression took inspiration from the aforementioned band's "Somewhere I Belong" on their second studio album Meteora (2003).
 Speaking about the song overall, Sykes explains his thoughts on "Teardrops" at the time of release:

 "I'm so excited to get this single out, it feels like a classic Bring Me the Horizon tune but without it feeling like anything we've done before.
 I feel like 'Teardrops' is some of the best work we've ever done, musically and lyrically as whole."